Need help immediately? Call 646-54-DRDEB

 Perhaps some concrete examples will help.
 Point #1, above, is what they teach in Tough Love, but be careful.
 Some of the stories I've heard don't make sense.
 For example, no, you don't throw a kid out on the street because he is using or abusing substances.
 Sure, you don't want him or her stealing from you and bringing bad companions into the house, but you don't teach him anything by having him out on the street.
 You notice the guys with the signs on street corners?
 That could be your son.
 Or she could be murdered while turning tricks.
 That is NOT where you want to go.
 Look into substance abuse treatment programs, juvenile work camps, court diversion programs, or, if need be, jail.
 Anything where he has some kind of a prayer of structure, discipline, and responsibility being taught.
 Obviously, you're taking a chance.
 He could become influenced for the worse in jail; it's a matter of luck what that experience will be like and I'd do some heavy praying on the side.
 But jail, where the odds are maybe 50/50 that he will learn from the criminals is still better than the street where he will definitly, 100% learn more crime.

-Point #2 refers to everything that was discussed at length in the article How to Talk to a Child.
+Point #2 refers to your relationship.
 How do you invite a real conversation when you've been tongue-tied for your whole life?
 Just do it.
 I promise it's not that hard and the rewards are not measurable.
 The key to success is to be understated, gentle, not a hack-man.
 If you're having big trouble with this, go to a football game; go have fun with your kids first.
 Let the conversation come later.

 Finally, regarding Point #3, I want you to count the number of nice things you say to your adult child.
 Now is certainly the time if you never did it before.
 I promise it is never too late to create a relationship.